Tearstone/tearstone-homelab/benchmarking/G5-Performance.md

 The G5 is currently operating with one memory module.
 The system has two physical memory slots, with one slot currently unpopulated.

-A future upgrade to 32 GB using two 16 GB modules will provide an opportunity to measure the effect of dual-channel memory on memory throughput.

 The same benchmark parameters should be used for future comparisons.

 A future upgrade to 32 GB using two 16 GB modules will provide an opportunity to compare both capacity and memory-channel performance.